 While purchasing single servings might be more expensive than you’re used to when at home, a packet of microwaveable oatmeal or a yogurt fruit cup will be much more affordable than room service, the hotel breakfast, or a restaurant.

 Lunch and dinner are so diverse that it would be nearly impossible to name all of the healthy options out there, more simply put would be what not to eat.
 Avoid these foods…

 - Multiple courses – skip the starter or order a salad.

 - Bread – Restaurants love to tempt you with free bread.
 It’s never whole grain and it’s always slathered in butter.
 Pass on the bread!

-The first and most important tip for eating at restaurants when travelling is to have only one “fun” meal a day.
+The first and most important tip for eating at restaurants when travelling is, if you have to, have only ONE SMALL “fun” meal per day.

 Food and travel go hand in hand.
 To eat foreign cuisine, is to experience foreign culture and we certainly don’t want to miss out on those experiences!

-One fun meal a day will ensure that you only indulge in unhealthy meals once per day (maximum), helping you to feel satisfied mentally.
+One small fun meal per day will ensure that you don’t over-indulge in unhealthy meals but does not prevent you from experiencing new things.

 Unless you’re enjoying your fun meal for the day, order water.
 End of story!

 It’s tough to consume enough water while travelling.